Get a-head - e-mail me. Perfessor Bill Edwards

 OLD-TIME DEFINITION

-Although there will be less emphasis on Old-Time music here, I will still attempt to put in perspective what it entails and its relationship to Ragtime.
-Old-time (or oldtime) is a term that has seen increasing use over the past three decades.
+Although there will be less emphasis on Old-Time music in this essay, I will still attempt to put in perspective what it entails and its relationship to Ragtime.
+Old-time (or oldtime) is a term that has seen increasing use over the past four decades.
 There is even a piano contest held each Memorial Day weekend in Peoria, Illinois, which is known as the World Championship of Old-Time Piano Playing.
 Since I had a part, many years ago, in writing their definition of what the content of Old-Time Piano music is, I will include it here as follows:

 Old-time Piano n (öld-tím pee-âh-nö)

-1. The style of piano playing found primarily in public venues of performance between 1890 and 1929, particularly in drinking establishments and at Ragtime competitions, consisting of popular songs of that era, including traditional jazz, Ragtime, and early stride piano--but excluding chord progressions more commonly found after 1930, including chords with 11th's and 13th's.
+1. The style of piano playing found primarily in public venues of performance between 1890 and 1929, particularly in drinking establishments and at Ragtime competitions, consisting of popular songs of that era, including traditional jazz, Ragtime, and early stride piano--but excluding chord progressions more commonly found after 1930.

 2. Music idiomatic to piano performance and popular dance of the United States from the 1890s to the 1920s.